 How to Store Leftovers

-- To freeze your leftover cabbage soup, let it cool completely, then put it into an airtight container and place it in your freezer.
-It will keep for just about 2-3 months.
+- To freeze this cabbage soup, let it cool completely, then put it into an airtight container and place it in your freezer.
+It will keep for about 2 to 3 months.

 More Cabbage Recipes